apache/kvrocks-website/docs/kvrocks-search.md

 In addition to being compatible with many commands and the query syntax of [RediSearch](https://redis.io/docs/latest/develop/interact/search-and-query/) (e.g. [FT.CREATE](#ftcreate) and [FT.SEARCH](#ftsearch)), Kvrocks Search also offers support for SQL syntax to accommodate various scenarios (via [FT.SEARCHSQL](#ftsearchsql-extension) and other related commands).

-Kvrocks Search is currently in the experimental stage and only available on the `unstable` branch.
-We do not provide compatibility guarantees at this time.
+Kvrocks Search is released since version 2.11.0, and currently still quite experimental.
 If you encounter any problems, please submit them to [GitHub issues](https://github.com/apache/kvrocks/issues).

 For its implementation details, please refer to [this blog post](/blog/kqir-query-engine).